-This set of two competencies include a large skill set whereby Community Psychology practitioners can partner with community stakeholders from start to finish to develop and implement programs in their communities to meet identified needs, to problems, and to promote health (See Table 2).
+This set of two competencies includes a large skill set whereby Community Psychology practitioners can partner with community stakeholders from start to finish to develop and implement programs in their communities to meet identified needs, to problems, and to promote health (see Table 2).
 The case study at the beginning of this chapter mentions that the communities are resource poor.
 If the collaborative decides they need to create after-school programs for youth, then the Community Psychology consultant may use the particular skills connected with community program development and management to help them with program design and implementation.

 Community and Organizational Capacity-Building

 One hallmark of Community Psychology practice is that instead of going into communities and acting on their behalf, Community Psychology practitioners work to strengthen communities so they can act on their own behalf.
-This requires a strong, trusting relationship between the community psychologist and the various stakeholders, such as community partners, advocates, members of the target population, treatment providers, and governmental entities (Elias, Neigher, & Johnson-Hakim, 2015).
+This requires a strong, trusting relationship between the community psychologist and the various stakeholders, such as community partners, advocates, members of the target population, treatment providers, and governmental entities (Elias et al., 2015).
 If Community Psychology practitioners are successful in their work, communities they work in should eventually not need their help at all.
 The goal is to create change which is then adopted by the community and managed by the community members to the point where they sustain it over time.
 This is really important for working in disadvantaged communities that have been traditionally disempowered.
 By giving away our skills and knowledge, we empower them to make the changes their communities need and reduce their reliance on outside professionals.
 These four competencies are designed to help us do that (see Table 3).
 When the Community Psychology consultant in our first case study goes into the communities to work with them to build their collaboratives, she will not do any of the work for them.
 She will provide training and technical assistance to strengthen the skills and capacity of the community members to build and maintain their collaborative.

 Community and Social Change

 Typically, when there is a problem in a community, we address it by creating another program to help solve some of the issues that have arisen.
 For example, in one community the response to childhood obesity was to teach children and parents how to improve their diet and exercise.
 Nobody would dispute that this is helpful information for all people to have.
 That said, what happens when parents want to fix healthy meals for their children, but they don’t have access to the food they need to make them?
 Or, what if they don’t have a car and there is no grocery store in their neighborhood?
 And what if a family can’t get out to walk or ride bicycles or get exercise of some kind because they live in a neighborhood where there are no sidewalks to walk on, or it isn’t safe because of high crime?
 Many of our social problems cannot be fixed by working to change people’s behavior, especially if they live or work in environments that won’t support their behavior changes.
 We need to have the skills to change systems, policies, and the environments in which people live.
 This set of five competencies provides Community Psychology practitioners with the skills to make these changes to create second-order change processes that focus on ways to rearrange current relationships, roles, and power dynamics within a setting (see Table 4).
-The goal is to establish a more just, inclusive, and health-promoting environment (Elias, Neigher, & Johnson-Hakim, 2015).
+The goal is to establish a more just, inclusive, and health-promoting environment (Elias et al., 2015).
 The Community Psychology consultant in the Case Study 7.1 will need these skills to help the collaboratives build their own skills to change systems, and not just focus on creating programs.

 There is much one can do with Community Psychology practice competencies focusing on community and social change, even outside the field itself.
 Debi Starnes has served in elected positions in the local government of Atlanta, Georgia and has also held key policy advisory roles over the course of her career (Scott & Wolfe, 2015).
-Dually trained in both clinical psychology and community/organizing psychology, Debi was actively involved in various leadership roles in her community.
+Dually trained in clinical psychology and community/organizing psychology, Debi was actively involved in various leadership roles in her community.
 She understood the importance of being an active member of her community regardless of her education.
 In fact, she said, “I didn’t get elected because I was a community psychologist, but being a community psychologist helped enormously in my perspective and how I approached different issues and tasks,” when serving as an elected official.
 During her 11-year career as a city council member, Debi was able to develop a Homeless Action Group, which brought together a wide variety of community members and groups to talk about and address issues facing people experiencing homelessness.
 Debi used her skills and was able to practice community and organizational capacity-building while enacting community and social change in a different role than a practitioner.
 Due to her efforts, the city developed The Gateway, a central intake and assessment facility that provided vital housing and services for people experiencing homelessness.
 This successful program required collaboration between city officials, business leaders, treatment providers, law enforcement, and community members.
 Debi was able to use her training and expertise, as well as her dedication to community service, to bring these groups together and enact social change.
 Find out more about The Gateway program.